 (Revision of post first published 12.11.2o13.
 But it never gets old.)

-Proclaiming a secular assault on the religious significance of the holiday has become a seasonal tradition, just like the Macy’s Parade with Santa Claus.
-Saying “Merry Christmas” has been a staple of conservative talk show hosts for years and part of America’s political culture wars..
+Proclaiming a secular assault on the religious significance of the holiday has been a seasonal tradition, just like the Macy’s Parade with Santa Claus.
+Saying “Merry Christmas” has been a staple of conservative talk show hosts for years and part of America’s political culture wars.

 The basic premise: Christmas is under attack by Grinchy atheists and secular humanists who want to remove any vestige of Christianity from the public space.
 Any criticism of public displays devoted to religious symbols –mangers, crosses, stars — is seen by these folks as part of a wider attack on “Christian values” in America.
 Mass market retailers who substituted “Happy Holidays” for “Merry Christmas” are part of the conspiracy to “ruin Christmas.”